Images, video and audio from this Web site are provided without login for the purpose of editorial use only.

-Armstrong also will continue to serve on the Ford Sollers and Ford Otosan boards of directors, effective since Oct.
+Armstrong has also served on the Ford Sollers and Ford Otosan boards of directors since Oct.
 1, 2016.

 Previously, Armstrong was vice president and chief operating officer, Ford of Europe.
 In this position, he was responsible for many of Ford of Europe’s operations, including manufacturing, quality, product development, purchasing, sustainability, environment and safety engineering.
 Prior, he was president Ford South America responsible for all Ford South American operations since January 2014.